vedranaa/icosphere/README.md

 with 15 meshes having between 2562 and 10242 vertices.
 The advantage is even more pronounced when using higher resolutions.

-The code was originally developed (in matlab) for [this work](https://ieeexplore.ieee.org/document/7182720).
+The code was originally developed for [this work](https://ieeexplore.ieee.org/document/7182720).